Pittsfield · Somerset County · Maine · U.S.A.

 The Depot House Museum will be open every Tuesday and Saturday, from 10am to 1pm., or by appointment.

 November – March:

 The Depot House Museum will be open by appointment.
 Contact Tom Brown (487-4926).

 If you would like to visit the Museum during other hours, call or email Tom Brown (487-4926)

 - Meetings of the Pittsfield Historical Society: January through October meetings will be at 7 pm on the third Thursday of each month at the Museum.

-- Please visit soon!
+Please visit soon!

-A note about requesting geneological information:
+A note about requesting genealogical information:

 There are no trained or experienced genealogists in the society, so callers should not expect too much.
 Most of what we do have can be found by searching this web site.

 The minimum information needed for us to do anything useful: